 A global pandemic, a series of lockdowns, a worldwide supply chain crisis, an ongoing war between two massive economies, and an impending economic downturn!
 The world has witnessed unprecedented levels of crises in the last three years than it has in the last three decades.

 The current circumstances are compelling many customers to change their purchasing habits.
-A report published by McKinsey, the oldest and the largest management consultancy firm, revealed that over three-quarters of customers have already changed their shopping behaviors since the beginning of the COVID-19 pandemic.
+A report published by McKinsey, the oldest and the largest management consultancy firm, revealed that over three-quarters of customers have changed their shopping behaviours since the beginning of the COVID-19 pandemic.

 In such a scenario, companies are bracing themselves for a slowdown in sales and spending habits of their customers.
 But as the saying goes, “every cloud has a silver lining.”
 The moment provides every business an opportunity to rethink and redesign its strategies.

 Loyalty Programs During Crisis

 This blog post discusses the ways companies can update their loyalty programs in times of crisis to address new needs and priorities of their prospects and customers.